Griffiths, Bulletin of the Torrey Botanical Club 43(2): 92, 1916

 The cladodes are about 10-15 cm wide and up to 25 cm long; they are obovate, and some have suggestions of a neck, so that some elliptical cladodes are reminiscent of elongate ping-pong paddles because of their almost stipitate neck and short round tips.
 Pads of this prickly pear can have spines or essentially no spines.
 But, there are usually no more than 1-2 spines per areole on this Opuntia.
 If there is a spine, it is often 2(3) cm long and porrect.
 If there is a second spine, it is shorter and deflexed.
 Spines are yellow when new but may fade to whitish.

-The fruit is generally long and tapered with prominent glochids.
-If spines are present they are transient.
+If spines are present on the fruit, they are transient.
 The stigma is white.
-Fruit is long pyriform, up to (5)6(7) cm long and generally deeply pitted.
-O. anahuacensis co-occurs with O. bentonii, but that latter species is decidedly more spiny, has yellow stigmas, and visible veins between aeroles.
+O. anahuacensis may co-occur with O. bentonii, but we have not observed that.
+The latter species is decidedly more spiny, has yellow stigmas, and visible veins between aeroles.

 Other Notes

-We found this Opuntia near the saltwater in sandy areas on Galveston Island, Texas, and several locations on Bolivar Peninsula, Texas.
-It was originally described in Anahuac, TX.
+We found this Opuntia near the saltwater in sandy areas on Galveston Island, Texas, and one location on Bolivar Peninsula, Texas.
+It grew on the sand dunes above the highest tide marks.
+It was originally described from Anahuac, TX.
 Another report places the plant in southwestern Louisiana.
-Additionally, isolated populations of this prickly pear have been found as much as 60 km inland growing in deep, sandy soils along freshwater, inland waterways.
+Additionally, a isolated, depauperate population of this prickly pear was found as much as 15 miles inland growing in deep, sandy soils along a freshwater, inland waterway.
 O. anahuacensis may occur along the many secluded miles of the south Texas Gulf Coast, but this is not documented by us.
 Overall then, it could be widespread.

 O. anahuacensis may not be commonly noticed as a distinct Opuntia species.
-O. anahuacensis may have been mistaken for O. stricta, which was reported along the upper Texas Gulf Coast (Pinkava, Flora of North America).
+O. anahuacensis may be mistaken for O. stricta, which was reported along the upper Texas Gulf Coast (Pinkava, Flora of North America), but which has never been reported again.
 Some botanists have conflated O. dillenii with O. anahuacensis (Anderson, 2001).
-The two opuntias are different, and we have never observed O. dillenii in Texas.
+The two opuntias are different, and we have never observed either O. stricta or O. dillenii in Texas.

 Though it is associated with beach areas, this prickly pear does well in gardens where it can form a large, wide plant if not kept in check.
-It may be cold-hardy to USDA hardiness zone 8a and perhaps colder areas if protected.
+It may be cold-hardy to USDA hardiness zone 7, but it comes from an essentially frost-free environment immediatly along the coast.

 I don’t know about the fruit of O. anahuacensis.
 I’ve never tried to taste it.
 But, I can assure you it is very slimy when you cut into it.